amazingsam/meteor-industry-standard/README.md

 ### Tools

 Common used tools for software engineers and administrators.
+Commandline tools, IDE, build tools, package management and debuggers.

 ### Performance